 Interview and focus groups (pupils, teachers, parents, community around school)

 These interviews and discussions build a picture of what a student’s journey to school looks like.
 What are the challenges faced by the students, parents and school staff?
-Details of how to carry out in-depth interviews and focus group discussions are available here.
+Details of how to carry out in-depth interviews and focus group discussions will be available soon.

 Photovoice is a qualitative method of community-based participatory research which documents real life situations and commentaries surrounding a particular topic through the medium of photographs.
 Participants are asked to express their points of view surrounding a research topic, in this case road safety, by taking photographs, combining them with short narratives to give more context.
 Photographs are collaboratively interpreted and discussed by groups and can be used to highlight specific issues of concern by the participants.
 This then enables researchers as well as other stakeholders to identify the issues faced by the participants and promotes dialogue to develop effective solutions that address specific needs.